 - Individuals paroled into the US.
 In the public interest (C 11)

-- Illegal immigrants who received a final order of removal and deportation (C 18) released on supervision
+- Undocumented immigrants who received a final order of removal and deportation (C 18) released on supervision

 - Battered spouses